algab/wiki-heroes/readme.md

 ## WIKI HEROES

-An API GraphQL built on NodeJS on the world of comics.
+API GraphQL built on NodeJS, on the world of comics.